 A key focus of the Safe Routes to School National Partnership is to serve as an advocate for Safe Routes to School and related issues with Congress and the federal government and to monitor implementation of Safe Routes to School funding.
 Because Safe Routes to School affects communities in so many ways, our legislative priorities include transportation, education, health, and the environment.

 Below you will find the latest information on the National Partnership’s legislative priorities and calls to action.
-You can explore the links on the left for detailed information on MAP-21, state implementation, and policy background.
+You can explore the links on the left for detailed information on the current federal transportation law (the FAST Act), state implementation, and background on the legislative history.
 For comprehensive search of all our resources, conduct an advanced search of our resource library.

 New Publication Highlights How Four MPOs Approach TAP and Safe Routes to School